 The same goes for the car dealerships we work with, who handle sensitive customer information daily.
 This could be payment information, car registration plates or even home addresses of staff or customers.

-Compromised customer data can cause severe and sometimes irreversible damage.
-That’s why you need to ensure you stay secure online.
+Compromised customer data can cause severe and sometimes irreversible damage, and at the very least will cost you a lot of time, effort and most likely money to put right.
+That’s why you need to ensure you and your staff stay secure online.

 General online safety

 We all look for cheap deals online, whether it be at home on our laptops or phones on-the-go.
 However, it’s important to double-check that any website you visit that requests personal information from you has Https:// in the search bar.